 ALMA data can be up to hundreds of GB in size.
 The calibration procedure typically requires free disk space of about ten times the raw data size.
-When a typical .scriptForPI.py is executed, it starts by calculating how much disk space CASA will require.
+When a typical \.scriptForPI.py is executed, it starts by calculating how much disk space CASA will require.
 The script will crash when this space is not available and will report the reason for the crash.
-To avoid this problem, the .scriptForPI.py can be executed in CASA using the space saving mode, as shown in the example below.
+To avoid this problem, the \.scriptForPI.py can be executed in CASA using the space saving mode, as shown in the example below.

-'''

-cd script

-casa -c ''SPACESAVING -N; execfile('scriptForPi.py')''
+cd script casa -c ''SPACESAVING -N; execfile('scriptForPi.py')''

-'''

-N refers to four options of increasing disk space saving: 0 - no space saving mode; 1 - all intermediate measurement sets ms.split are deleted; 2 - all intermediate measurement sets ms.split and ms are deleted; ≥ 3 - all intermediate measurement sets ms.split, ms and ms.split.cal (if possible) are deleted.
-See the ALMA QA2 Data Products for Cycle 7 document for more information.
+N refers to four options of increasing disk space saving: 0 - no space saving mode; 1 - all intermediate measurement sets \ms.split are deleted; 2 - all intermediate measurement sets \ms.split and \ms are deleted; $\geq 3$ - all intermediate measurement sets \ms.split, \ms and \ms.split.cal (if possible) are deleted.
+See the ALMA QA2 Data Product documents for more information.